 The entire Mountain Backpack Collection along with VAUDE tents, apparel and shoes are also 100 % PVC-free.
-And finally, our entire Packs 'n Bags Collection — and all of our travel bags — will also be PVC-free starting with the Summer 2019 Collection.
+And finally, our entire Packs 'n Bags Collection — and all of our travel bags — has also become PVC-free starting with the Summer 2019 Collection.

 PVC (polyvinyl chloride) is a very stable and durable plastic that is widely used for hard plastics such as water pipes – but also widely used in the manufacturing of canvas-like products such as truck tarpaulins and even bags.

 One problem with the plastic PVC is the phthalates that they often contain.
 Phthalates are plasticizers that are added to keep PVC from becoming brittle.
 Phthalates are suspected of being carcinogenic.
 While strict limits to their use do exist, these have to date only been in effect for children’s products.

 PVC is not only problematic due to the use of plasticizers; it is problematic throughout its entire lifecycle.
 PVC itself is inert (non-reactive, non-effective) and non-toxic.

 Plasticizers are “only” a problem during their utilization phase as they can outgas from finished PVC.
 The plasticizers used by VAUDE are approved in accordance with European chemical legislation (REACH).

 In addition, the production of PVC and its disposal involves other serious environmental and health problems.

 PVC production starts with the gas vinyl chloride, which has been known to be carcinogenic since the 1960s.
 It triggers “vinyl chloride disease” which is recognized as an occupational disease.